-Rider credentials, wristband/rider bib, bike tag and luggage tag (if applicable) are your pass to the services provided by Pedal The Plains.
+Pedal The Plains is a fully supported bike tour.
+Rider credentials (wristband, bike tag and luggage tag) are your pass to the services provided by Pedal The Plains.
+On-route benefits include:

 Pedal The Plains has gone to great lengths to assure your safety on this Tour.
 Stadium Medical will provide two ambulances for emergency medical support on the route each day.
 Radio-equipped staff members will patrol the route.
 A volunteer staff of riding medics will also be present.
 In the event of an emergency, you can identify these individuals by their helmets, fanny packs and arm bands.
 Riding Medics are MD’s, RN’s or EMT’s and carry most medical supplies provided by St. Anthony Hospital to assist injured riders.
 St. Anthony Hospital will provide a medical station in each overnight town to assist with ride-related medical problems.
 Automatic external defibrillators for use both on the Tour route and in host communities are supplied by Zoll.

 Aid station will be located on the Tour route every 10 – 15 miles.
 The Aid Station will have the following:

 - Portalets & hand sanitizer

 The above are provided at no charge but there may be local non-profits provided items for sale such as baked goods and homemade root beer!
 Please carry cash so you don’t miss out!

 IMPORTANT: PLEASE ENSURE YOU FILL UP YOUR WATER BOTTLES AT EVERY AID STATION!